How to Get Your Trucking Authority: 2025 Update

 Make sure you maintain:

-• Driver qualification files/employee records
+- Driver qualification files and employee records

-• Hours of Service (HOS) records
+- Hours of service (HOS) records

 How to check your application status